nest/nest-simulator/doc/userdoc/release_notes/v3.0/refguide_nest2_nest3.rst

 * This guide shows changes to functions or their output between PyNEST 2.x and PyNEST 3.0

+* For additional changes in NEST 3.1 and beyond see our :doc:`release notes <../index>`

 * Functions not mentioned are unchanged

 * Terms that changed for NEST 3.0 are marked in :green:`green`